 Acrobat provides several commenting and markup tools designed for different commenting tasks.
-In Acrobat DC, pick Comment from the Tools panel to display the Comment toolbar with commenting and markup tools.
-In Acrobat XI, these tools are located in the Comment pane on the right side of the document window.
+In Acrobat DC and other recent versions, pick Comment from the Tools panel to display the Comment toolbar with commenting and markup tools.
 The Acrobat comments tools are divided into two types of reviewing options:

 - Annotations are comments that appear on the page as predefined icons.
 These include sticky notes, a text highlighter, virtual rubber stamps, and a nice collection of text annotation tools to strikethrough, underline, and more.